dusterio/laravel-aws-worker/README.md

 ## Errors and exceptions

 If your job fails, we will throw a ```FailedJobException```.
 If you want to customize error output – just customise your exception handler.
+Note that your HTTP status code must be different from 200 in order for AWS to realize the job has failed.

 ## Implications